 Form I-9: It verifies an employee’s legal eligibility to work in the United States.
 Each employee should have a completed Form I-9 on record.
 Plus some states specificities.

-W-9.
-If you hire 1099 contractors, you do not need Forms W-4 and I-9 but must have a signed Form W-9 on file for each contractor whom you pay $600 or more in a calendar year.
-Bean Counter will help ensure you are in compliance and can issue Forms W-2 and 1099 efficiently.
+For 1099 contractors, the primary form required is the Form W-9.
+Unlike W-2 employees, you don’t need Forms W-4 and I-9 for contractors.
+However, it’s imperative to keep a signed Form W-9 on file for any contractor you compensate $600 or more within a year.
+At Bean Counter, we simplify compliance and streamline issuing of Forms W-2 and 1099.
+Need guidance?
 Schedule a free consultation today!